Genetic operator: Crossover

 Crossover is the process of taking more than one parent solutions (chromosomes) and producing a child solution from them.
-By recombining portions of good solutions, the genetic algorithm is more likely to create a better solution.
+By recombining portions of good solutions, the evolutionary algorithm is more likely to create a better solution.
 As with selection, there are a number of different methods for combining the parent solutions, including the edge recombination operator (ERO) and the 'cut and splice crossover' and 'uniform crossover' methods.
 The crossover method is often chosen to closely match the chromosome's representation of the solution; this may become particularly important when variables are grouped together as building blocks, which might be disrupted by a non-respectful crossover operator.
-Similarly, crossover methods may be particularly suited to certain problems; the ERO is generally considered a good option for solving the travelling salesman problem.
+Similarly, crossover methods may be particularly suited to certain problems; the ERO is considered a good option for solving the travelling salesman problem.

 Mutation

-The mutation operator encourages genetic diversity amongst solutions and attempts to prevent the genetic algorithm converging to a local minimum by stopping the solutions becoming too close to one another.
-In mutating the current pool of solutions, a given solution may change entirely from the previous solution.
-By mutating the solutions, a genetic algorithm can reach an improved solution solely through the mutation operator.
-Again, different methods of mutation may be used; these range from a simple bit mutation (flipping random bits in a binary string chromosome with some low probability) to more complex mutation methods, which may replace genes in the solution with random values chosen from the uniform distribution or the Gaussian distribution.
+The mutation operator encourages genetic diversity amongst solutions and attempts to prevent the evolutionary algorithm converging to a local minimum by stopping the solutions becoming too close to one another.
+In mutating the current pool of solutions, a given solution may change between slightly and entirely from the previous solution.
+By mutating the solutions, an evolutionary algorithm can reach an improved solution solely through the mutation operator.
+Again, different methods of mutation may be used; these range from a simple bit mutation (flipping random bits in a binary string chromosome with some low probability) to more complex mutation methods in which genes in the solution are changed, for example by adding a random value from the Gaussian distribution to the current gene value.
 As with the crossover operator, the mutation method is usually chosen to match the representation of the solution within the chromosome.

 Combining operators

-While each operator acts to improve the solutions produced by the genetic algorithm working individually, the operators must work in conjunction with each other for the algorithm to be successful in finding a good solution.
+While each operator acts to improve the solutions produced by the evolutionary algorithm working individually, the operators must work in conjunction with each other for the algorithm to be successful in finding a good solution.
 Using the selection operator on its own will tend to fill the solution population with copies of the best solution from the population.
 If the selection and crossover operators are used without the mutation operator, the algorithm will tend to converge to a local minimum, that is, a good but sub-optimal solution to the problem.
 Using the mutation operator on its own leads to a random walk through the search space.
-Only by using all three operators together can the genetic algorithm become a noise-tolerant hill-climbing algorithm, yielding good solutions to the problem.
+Only by using all three operators together can the evolutionary algorithm become a noise-tolerant global search algorithm, yielding good solutions to the problem at hand.